-(1) The Company appointed its subsidiary Personal Assets Trust Administration Company Limited as its AIFM with effect from 22 July 2014.
-The entering into a new AIFMD compliant management agreement with the AIFM entailed the termination of the Company's previous investment advisory agreement with its Investment Adviser, Troy Asset Management Limited ("Troy").
-With effect from 22 July 2014, however, the AIFM delegated the portfolio advisory activities relating to the Company back to Troy pursuant to a delegation agreement and Troy continue to provide portfolio advisory services to the Company as before.
-The investment advisory agreement between the Company, the AIFM and Troy is on the same commercial terms as the previous investment advisory agreement, save that Troy will make a contribution towards the costs of the services provided by the AIFM.
+(1) The Company has appointed its subsidiary PATAC Limited as its AIFM.
+Under the AIFMD agreement the AIFM has delegated the portfolio advisory activities relating to the Company to Troy Asset Management Limited ("Troy") pursuant to a delegation agreement.
+Troy make a contribution of £60,000 per annum towards the costs of the services provided by the AIFM.
 The agreement between the Company, the AIFM and Troy is on a rolling six month basis.
-The fee payable to the Investment Adviser pursuant to the delegation agreement, which is based on the Company's shareholders' funds, is: 0.5 per cent. on the first £100 million; 0.625 per cent. on the next £50 million; 0.75 per cent. between £150 million and £500 million; 0.625 per cent. between £500 million and £750 million; 0.55 per cent. between £750 million and £1 billion; and 0.5 per cent. thereafter, payable quarterly in arrears.
-In the year to 30 April 2016 the total cost amounted to £4,140,000 (2015: £4,040,000).
-An amount of £1,080,000 was payable to the Investment Adviser at the year end (2015: £1,031,250).
+The fee payable to the Investment Adviser pursuant to the delegation agreement, which is based on the Company's shareholders' funds, is: 0.65 per cent. on the first £750 million; 0.55 per cent. between £750 million and £1 billion; and 0.5 per cent. thereafter, payable quarterly in arrears.
+In the year to 30 April 2018 the total cost amounted to £5,405,000 (2017: £4,829,000).
+An amount of £1,334,500 was payable to the Investment Adviser at the year end (2017: £1,249,000).
 No compensation is payable to the Investment Adviser in the event of termination of the contract over and above payment in respect of the required six months' notice.
 The contract is also terminable summarily by either party in the event of: material breach by the other party; the occurrence of certain events suggesting the insolvency of the other party or relating to the winding up of the other party; or the negligence, wilful default or fraud of the other party.